ashmit0920/MoodMuse/README.md

-# AI Powered Journal App
+# MoodMuse - AI Powered Journal App

 Built using React-native and Expo